bayejidrahman/bayejidrahman/README.md

-- 👋 Hi, I’m @bayejidrahman
+- 👋 Hi, I’m Bayejid Rahman
-- 👀 I’m interested in Operating System
+- 👀 I’m interested in Explore New  Operating System
 - 🌱 I’m currently learning HTML
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+-

 - 😄 Pronouns: he
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: iam an introvert

 <!---
 bayejidrahman/bayejidrahman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.